peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Firstly, it is lightweight.
 It is possible to have large numbers of tasks because unlike descheduled threads, paused tasks contain little state.
 Secondly it avoids some of the subtle problems associated with pre-emptive scheduling.
-In practice cooperative multi-tasking is widely used, notably in user interface applications.
+In practice, cooperative multi-tasking is widely used, notably in user interface applications.

 To make a case for the defence a pre-emptive model has one advantage: if